-The Board has determined that 100% of the performance components of the 2020 share rights have vested as the stretch ROE was achieved.
-Final vesting of the share rights are subject to each executive remaining employed by the Group until the vesting date.
+For Grants issued prior to 2022, the Board has determined that 100% of the FY2022 performance components of those share rights have vested based on an ROE achieved that was above stretch ROE.
+Final vesting of the share rights is subject to each executive remaining employed by the Group until the vesting date.